angiesiwele/Stock-Portfolio-Manager/README.md

 # Stock-Portfolio-Manager
-Study the scenario and complete the question(s) that follow(s):
-Stock Portfolio Manager
-A portfolio is an entire collection of financial assets, including stocks and other collectibles.
-This refers to all investments — which may not necessarily be managed in one single account.
-Portfolio management involves creating and maintaining an investment portfolio tailored to specific goals, timelines, and risk tolerance.
-This involves picking investments such as stocks and monitoring those investments over time.
-Portfolio management can be done with a professional, individual, or through an automated service.
-Adapted from Source: Yochim, D and Benson, A. 2022.
-“What Is Portfolio Management?”
-NerdWallet.
-[Online] Available at: https://www.nerdwallet.com/article/investing/what-is-portfolio-management [Accessed: 09/12/2024]

-Create a python application to help manage multiple stock portfolios.
+Creating a python application to help manage multiple stock portfolios.
 Your application should allow the user to add multiple portfolios to a collection structure, as well as multiple stocks in each portfolio.
 The stock options should store the number of shares owned for that specific stock.

 Your application should include a class with methods to do the following:
 1. Add new portfolio: adds a new portfolio to the catalogue